 Zoltán is based in Székelyudvarhely (Odorheiu Secuiesc) and his local patch is the Hargita Mountain and the various wetlands around his home town.
 He has also travelled extensively in the Danube-delta area over the years and had led many birdwatching tours there.Read More

 Mark Beaman lives in the Forest of Bowland in Lancashire with his Australian partner and fellow photographer Inger Vandyke.
-He is Managing Director of Wild Images and its sister divisions Birdquest and Divequest.
+He is Managing Director of Wild Images.
 Mark has travelled to every continent, including Antarctica, to view and photograph wildlife and has a worldwide interest in every aspect of wildlife travel.Read More

-Sean Braine is from one of Namibia’s leading ‘natural history families’ (hius father Steve is an eminent researcher and guide himself).
-Born and bred in the Namibian bush, Sean’s expertise in leading trips in Namibia is unrivalled.Read More
+Sean Braine is from one of Namibia’s leading ‘natural history families’ (his father Steve is an eminent researcher and guide himself).
+Born and bred in the Namibian bush, Sean’s expertise in leading photographic trips in Namibia is unrivalled.Read More

 Julie-Anne Davies is a photographer based in the mountains of British Columbia, Canada.
 At the age of ten she received her first camera and has had a never-ending passion for documenting the world around her ever since.
 She is a passionate traveller and mountain climber who spent a decade following her graduation from university – […]Read More